dustinpfister/blog_posts/_posts/js-javascript-object-freeze-seal-and-define-property.md

 ## 1 - The Basics of freezing Objects in javaScript

 In this section I will be going over a few quick examples on the subject of freezing objects in javaScript.
 Although I will be keeping these examples fairly simple I assume that you have at least some experience working with javaScript in one kind of environment or another.
 If not I have my main [getting started with javaScript](/2018/11/27/js-getting-started/) type post that might project to be a good starting location on this site.
+I also have additional getting started with javaScriot posts on getting started by way of the [javaScript console](/2019/07/29/js-getting-started-javascript-console/) as well as by way of the [file protocol](/2020/09/21/js-getting-started-file-protocol/).
+There is also getting started with javaScript outside of the browser by [getting started with nodejs](/2017/04/05/nodejs-helloworld/) which would be worth looking into sooner or later of you are new to javaScript.

 ### - The source code examples in this post are on github